 Oui Chef Chicago

-Class details: Oui Chef’s owner, Laura Ragano, got her start teaching Pastry Chefs wannabes at The French Pastry School in Chicago.
-In March, she figured out a way to marry her professional life with her parenting life by creating a business that focuses on arming kids, ages 18 months to 18 years, with real culinary skills.
-Classes are broken into 2 groupings, one for ages 5 and under and the other for kindergarten and up.
+Oui Chef’s owner, Laura Ragano, got her start teaching Pastry Chef wannabes at The French Pastry School in Chicago.
+She figured out a way to marry her professional life with her parenting life by creating a business that focuses on arming kids, ages 18 months to 18 years, with real culinary skills.
+Classes are broken into 2 groupings, one for 18 mos.-4 years and the other for ages 5 & up.
 The classes for the littlest chefs focus on teaching adults helpful methods to get kids interested in cooking time and teaching students about food and food preparation.
 Older kids participate in a 75-minute weekly class with a core topic that rotates every 10-15 weeks.
 For example, in the Tools of the Trade series, a specific tool will be demonstrated and a delicious recipe will be prepared.
 The goal is to teach proper use of kitchen equipment that will result in a better final product and a safer cooking environment . . . skills they can take into adulthood.

-For those who can’t make recurring classes work in their schedule, there are one-off opportunities for ages 2 to 5 on Tuesdays (10 a.m.-11 a.m.) and Fridays (1 p.m.-2 p.m.).
+For those who can’t make recurring classes work in their schedule, there are one-off opportunities for ages 2-5 on Wednesdays (10:45 a.m.-11:45 a.m.).
 These one-hour classes explore various culinary preparations and skills that span from the sweet to the savory.
-From salsa making to gingerbread house making, there’s something that’ll tickle the taste buds.

 Good to know: Kids ages 5 and under participating in a class must be accompanied by an adult.
 Although they can’t guarantee that the ingredients used are prepared in nut-free facilities, Oui Chef is a nut-free environment and their core curriculum is also meat-free to ensure they are as inclusive as possible.